Skip to content

 Dolby Atmos passthrough requires a Roku model that supports it (currently the Streaming Stick 4K and Roku Ultra) connected to a soundbar or AV receiver with Dolby Atmos decoding.
 Your TV’s built-in speakers won’t decode Atmos.

-#What Profiles and Download Options Does Disney+ Offer?
+#Disney+ Profiles and Download Options

 Disney+ supports up to 7 user profiles per account, so each family member can have their own watchlist, recommendations, and parental controls.
 Profile setup happens inside the app, not through Roku’s system.